MosesSupposes/Purescript-By-Example/text/chapter12.md

 - `parallel`, which takes computations in the monad `m` and turns them into computations in the applicative functor `f`, and
 - `sequential`, which performs a conversion in the opposite direction.

-The `purescript-parallel` library provides a `Parallel` instance for the `Async` monad.
+The `parallel` library provides a `Parallel` instance for the `Async` monad.
 It uses mutable references to combine `Async` actions in parallel, by keeping track of which of the two continuations has been called.
 When both results have been returned, we can compute the final result and pass it to the main continuation.

 We can use the `parallel` function to create a version of our `readFileCont` action which can be combined in parallel.
 Here is a simple example which reads two text files in parallel, and concatenates and prints their results: